WSU Students and Children With Disabilities Learn Together in Adaptive Class

 “It took me a long time to be comfortable with who I was and what I could do,” Zagrodnik said.
 “I had to realize, life doesn’t have to be this miserable.
 We are all meaningful.
 We can all learn.
 We should all be valued.”

-Zagrodnik with Natalie Allen Williams, associate professor teacher education, organized CAPES! to positively influence children with disabilities.
+Zagrodnik with Natalie Allen Williams, Associate Professor in Teacher Education, organized CAPES! to positively influence children with disabilities.
 The additional benefit is that WSU students in Adaptive Physical Education PEP 3660 and Human Exceptionality EDUC 2010 have the opportunity to develop individualized instruction and work one on one with each CAPES! class member.

 “My students will consider each individual and then push participants to stretch,” Zagrodnik said.
 “I want my students to overcome preconceived notions of dependence; to try not to say ‘No,’ to be more engaged, more positive and more supportive.”